 Specific measures for each action are outlined in the plan.
 Progress on these actions will be shared through annual reporting and other public reports.

-Bill 22: An Act for Strong Families Building Stronger Communities was introduced on Oct.
-31, 2018 to improve supports for children in and out of care.
+An Act for Strong Families Building Stronger Communities was passed by the Alberta legislature on December 5, 2018 to improve supports for children in and out of care.

-If passed, it would expand court access for First Nations and close a loophole that allows private guardianships without home studies and cultural plans.
-It would also expand financial supports for permanency, among other changes.
+This legislation will expand court access for First Nations and close a loophole that allows private guardianships without home studies and cultural plans.
+It will also expand financial supports for permanency, among other changes.

-If passed, the changes would come into effect on February 28, 2019.
+These changes will come into effect on February 28, 2019.